farhanapimatic/6666lkkk/docs/node_javascript_lib.md

 # Getting started

+this is new file that i am looking at

 ## How to Build

 The generated SDK relies on [Node Package Manager](https://www.npmjs.com/) (NPM) being available to resolve dependencies.
 If you don't already have NPM installed, please go ahead and follow instructions to install NPM from [here](https://nodejs.org/en/download/).